senofi/documentation/docs/source/iac-jenkins.rst

 The configuration file should be placed in the path “awx-automation/config/<org-name>-config-<env>.yml.

-**NOTE:** The details in preparing the config file are to refer from base document.
+**NOTE:** The details in preparing the config file are to refer from the repository templates.

 .. image:: images3/image65.png

+After preparing the configuration file as mentioned above and ensure that it is pushed to the github repository used to prepare the node.
+Once it is all set, then the next step would be deploying the blockchain network and its dependant components as below.

+NOTE: Remember that some of the fields are kept dummy while creating credentials in AWX during prepration phase.
+Now before running pipeline jobs to deploy Vault, Blockchain network etc, update the credentials with relevant actual values in AWX.

+1. Vault

+2. Blockchain Network

 .. _vault-job-1: